 CLAIM: Northern Ireland has the lowest disposable income in the UK.

-CONCLUSION: While Northern Ireland is experiencing growth in discretionary income, it is still disproportionately behind the rest of the UK.
+CONCLUSION: ACCURATE.
+While Northern Ireland is experiencing growth in discretionary income, it is still disproportionately behind the rest of the UK.

 In an article published by the Belfast Telegraph detailing a declining number of shoppers on high streets and in shopping centres and retail parks across the province in February, Aodhan Connolly, director of the Northern Ireland Retail Consortium, is quoted stating, “The truth is, in Northern Ireland, we have less than half of the weekly disposable income than households in the rest of the UK.”